C%23 Interview Questions and Answers 2024

 - A struct is a value type, so it cannot be

-by default.
-However, you can create a nullable struct using the?
+nullby default.
+However, you can create a nullable struct using the?syntax (e.g.,int?), which allows the struct to represent a value ornull.

 - A struct is a value type, so it cannot be